MGA Year One Courses

 Instructor(s): Prof. John Robinson

-Description: This course will examine how attitudes towards human nature and non-human nature have changed over the period from Mesolithic times until the present in Western society.
-By reading and discussing historical arguments and contemporary documents we will attempt to uncover the underlying assumptions about the world that were characteristic of different periods in the history of Western culture.
+Description: This course will examine how attitudes towards human nature and non-human nature have changed in Western society over the period from Mesolithic times until the present.
+By reading and discussing historical arguments and contemporary documents we will attempt to uncover the underlying assumptions about the world that have been characteristic of different periods in the history of Western culture, how and why they have changed, and those that are prevalent today.
 The underlying question is whether contemporary concerns about sustainability require fundamental changes in the way we conceive of ourselves and our environment.

 GLA2042H Topics in the Digital World II: Politics of the Internet